- But supposing the intruder has made it to the building line. We will come to openings and roofs next, but how strong is what they are attached to?

 Explosives for entry

-If you want windows then there is not much point having walls stronger than 6″ reinforced concrete, and if you want them to open there is not much point having walls stronger than 4″ reinforced concrete, due to limited availability of window frames for thick polycarbonate.
+- If you want windows then there is not much point having walls stronger than 6″ reinforced concrete, and if you want them to open there is not much point having walls stronger than 4″ reinforced concrete, due to limited availability of window frames for thick polycarbonate.
 However, you could choose to have stronger walls to save the structure and accept that windows will blow in and have to be boarded up somehow, but remember this risks your internal walls.
-If you do not have at least 4″ reinforced concrete then you do not have any real blast resistance.
+If you do not have at least 4″ reinforced concrete then you do not have any real blast resistance to boast of.